Contingencyplana/storybook_archipelago/a0_0_sailing_mode/a1_1_shell_bazaar_minigame/taskmaps/milestones.md

-# Milestones: Shell Stalls Minigame
+# Milestones: Shell Bazaar Minigame

 ## Initial Planning
 - [x] Scaffold all four node folders and files
-- [ ] Draft taskmap and milestones for shell stalls
+- [ ] Draft taskmap and milestones for bazaar stalls

 ## Node Logic & Story
 - [ ] Implement and test left/right logic for each node